Implementation of NSF CIF21 Software Vision

 - Projects whose primary intent is to advance a specific science project should be submitted through the Computational and Data-enabled Science and Engineering Program (CDS&E) (PD 12-8084).

-- Projects at the Framework and Institute levels that address fundamental MPS research areas should be submitted to the SSI and S2I2 categories, respectively, of SI2.
+- Projects at the Framework and Institute levels that address fundamental MPS research areas should be submitted to the SSI and S2I2 classes, respectively, of SI2.

 - Social, Behavioral & Economic Sciences (SBE):

-- Projects at the Framework level should be submitted to the SSI categories of SI2.
+- Projects at the Framework level should be submitted to the SSI classes of SI2.

 - In all cases, SBE is particularly interested in multi-disciplinary projects that further the goals outlined in SBE 2020 (http://www.nsf.gov/sbe/sbe_2020/).